-5.2 QOM - Quick Ontology Mapping
+5.5 QOM - Quick Ontology Mapping

 The goal of this paper is to present an efficient mapping algorithm.
-For this purpose, we optimize the effective, but inefficient NOM approach towards our goal.
+For this purpose, we optimize the effective, but inefficient NOM approach towards efficiency.
 The outcome is QOM - Quick Ontology Mapping.
-We would also like to point out that the efficiency gaining steps can be applied to other mapping approaches as well.

 - 1. Feature Engineering Like NOM, QOM exploits RDF triples. - 2.
-Search Step Selection A major ingredient of run-time complexity is the number of candidate mapping pairs which have to be compared to actually find the best mappings.
+Search Step Selection A major problem in run-time complexity is due to the number of candidate mapping pairs which have to be compared to actually find the best mappings.
 Therefore, we use heuristics to lower the number of candidate mappings.
-Fortunately we can make use of ontological structures to classify the candidate mappings into promising and less promising pairs.

-In particular we use a dynamic programming approach [15].
+In particular we use a dynamic programming approach [12].
 In this approach we have two main data structures.
 First, we have candidate mappings which ought to be investigated.
-Second, an agenda orders the candidate mappings, discarding some of them entirely to gain efficiency.
-After the completion of the similarity analysis and their interpretation new decisions have to be taken.
-The system has to determine which candidate mappings to add to the agenda for the next iteration.
+Second, an agenda orders the candidate mappings in a meaningful and efficient way, discarding some of them entirely.
+The completed analysis of a candidate mapping may or may not bring a new candidate mapping onto the agenda.
 The behavior of initiative and ordering constitutes a search strategy.

-We suggest the subsequent strategies to propose new candidate mappings for inspection:

-Random A simple approach is to limit the number of candidate mappings by selecting either a fixed number or percentage from all possible mappings.

-Label This restricts candidate mappings to entity pairs whose labels are near to each other in a sorted list.
-Every entity is compared to its "label"-neighbors.

-Change Propagation QOM further compares only entities for which adjacent entities were assigned new mappings in a previous iteration.
-This is motivated by the fact that every time a new mapping has been found, we can expect to also find similar entities adjacent to these found mappings.
-Further, to prevent very large numbers of comparisons, the number of pairs is restricted.

-Hierarchy We start comparisons at a high level of the concept and property taxonomy.
-Only the top level entities are compared in the beginning.
-We then subsequently descend the taxonomy.

-Combination The combined approach used in QOM follows different optimization strategies: it uses a label subagenda, a randomness subagenda, and a mapping change propagation subagenda.
+The strategy QOM pursues corresponds to a beam search that focuses on the most promising candidate mappings - possibly missing some good candidate mappings altogether.

+To focus on the most promising candidate mappings we consider ontology structures that direct the beam effectively and efficiently.
+QOM combines the subsequent strategies to propose new candidate mappings for inspection: First, QOM randomly selects a fixed number (or percentage) of candidate mappings from all possible mappings.
+Second, QOM restricts candidate mappings to entity pairs whose labels are near to each other in a sorted list, i.e. that have the same first three letters.
+Third, QOM compares only entities for which adjacent entities were assigned new mappings in a previous iteration (Mapping Change Propagation).
+The combined approach of QOM makes use of different optimization strategies: it uses a label subagenda, a randomness subagenda, and a mapping change propagation subagenda.
 In the first iteration the label subagenda is pursued.
 Afterwards we focus on mapping change propagation.
-Finally we shift to the randomness subagenda, if the other strategies do not identify sufficiently many correct mapping candidates.

-With these multiple agenda strategies we only have to check a fixed and restricted number of mapping candidates for each original entity.4 Please note that the creation of the presented agendas does require processing resources itself.
+Finally we shift to the randomness subagenda, if the other strategies do not sufficiently identify correct mapping candidates.4 With this agenda we only have to check a fixed and restricted number of mapping candidates for each original entity.

-- 3. Similarity Computation QOM, just like NOM, is based on a wide range of ontology feature and heuristic combinations.
-In order to optimize QOM, we have restricted the range of costly features as specified in Table 3.
+3. Similarity Computation In order to optimize NOM towards QOM, we have restricted the range of costly features as specified in Table 3.
 In particular, QOM avoids the complete pair-wise comparison of trees in favor of a(n incomplete) top-down strategy.
+All other features are maintained from NOM.

+Comparing Change Feature Similarity Measure - 5a (properties of direct super-concepts, Y_1) $SimSet(Y_1, Y_2)$ Concepts 6a (direct super-concepts, Y_1) $SimSet(Y_1, Y_2)$ \longrightarrow 7a (direct sub-concepts, Y_1) $SimSet(Y_1, Y_2)$ → 10a (instances of direct sub-concepts, Y_1) $SimSet(Y_1, Y_2)$ Relations \longrightarrow 5a (direct super-properties, Y_1) $SimSet(Y_1, Y_2)$ 6a (direct sub-properties, Y_1) $SimSet(Y_1, Y_2)$ Instances \longrightarrow 4a (direct parent-concepts, Y_1) $SimSet(Y_1, Y_2)$

+Table 3.
+Features and Similarity Measurs used in QOM

-The marked comparisons in the table were changed from features which point to complete inferred sets to features only retrieving limited size direct sets. - 4.
-Similarity Aggregation The aggregation of single methods is only performed once per candidate mapping and is therefore not critical for the overall efficiency.
-Therefore, QOM works like NOM in this step. - 5.
-Interpretation Also the interpretation step of QOM is the same as in NOM. - 6.
+- 4. Similarity Aggregation The aggregation of single methods is the same as in the NOM approach. - 5.
+Interpretation Also the interpretation step of QOM is the same as in NOM.
+A threshold is determined and bijectivity of mappings is maintained. - 6.
 Iteration QOM iterates to find mappings based on lexical knowledge first and based on knowledge structures later.
+In all our tests we have found that after five to ten rounds hardly any further changes occur in the mapping table.
+QOM therefore restricts the number of runs to ten.